Property Inventory Management

 COSHH (Control of Substances Hazardous to Health Regs) and ACOP L8 have been in place for many years.
 Law has not changed, but the regulations related to non-domestic premises restricted to water systems of over 300 litres in the past.

-Residential properties were exempt, but research by HSE indicated Legionella was as high in residential as it is in commercial and as a result, a new ACoPL8 (HSG274 Part 2) was introduced in April 2014 to include all residential property.
+Residential properties were initially exempt, but HSE research found Legionella levels were just as high as in commercial properties.
+As a result, the new ACoP L8 (HSG274 Part 2) was introduced in April 2014 to cover all residential properties.

 > Redundant Pipework